pixelknitter/TransactionsDemo/README.md

 # Transactions Demo

+This application creates a transactions list with different types of accounting capability and organizes it in chronological order indepedentent of how the data is received.
+The data is pre-defined for simplicity, but could easily be expanded upon to include user input of transactions.

+This project has fully tested models and actions with snapshots for visual regressions.

 ## A Project for Exploring Skills

 Using the base of Ignite, a stack I'm familiar with from previous work, I built this project with technologies that I would use in a production application.

+What it doesn't do:

+- Explore the usage of APIs as the data is embedded

 Currently includes: